xinyi-chong/tutorial_overlay/README.md

 # tutorial_overlay

-tutorial_overlay is a Flutter package for building interactive, step-by-step tutorials that highlight and point to widgets across multiple screens with customizable indicators.
+`tutorial_overlay` is a Flutter package for building interactive, step-by-step tutorials that highlight and point to widgets across multiple screens with customizable indicators.

-## ✨ Features
+## ✨ Key Features
-- Step-by-Step Guidance: Highlight widgets and walk users through your app.
+- **Cross-Screen & Multi-Step Guidance**: Guide users through your app’s features across multiple screens.
-- Custom Tooltips: Add any widget (text, buttons, images, etc.) to explain each step.
-- Custom Indicators: Use arrows or icons to point users to the right spot.
-- Multi-Page Support: Keep the tutorial flowing across different screens.
-- Dynamic Updates: Modify tutorials on-the-fly, e.g., for language changes.
+- **Widget Highlighting**: Visually emphasize specific UI elements with customizable indicators
+- **Customizable UI**: Match tutorials to your app’s style by customizing tooltips with any widget (text, buttons, images) and indicators like arrows or shapes with your choice of colors and sizes.

-## 📸 Screenshots
+## 📸 Showcase

 Here are some examples showcasing the features of `tutorial_overlay`: